 An employer who chooses to utilize a satisfaction survey must be committed to reporting results to all within their organization.
 Additionally, an employer should commit to making changes in the workplace with the help and involvement of their employees and teams.

 As an example, if after employees take your survey, you find that they are concerned about their employee time clock software and whether or not it’s accurately tracking their information, you should consider looking for a new solution or a way to improve that experience.
-Buddy Punch is an excellent employee time clock software that provides accurate time tracking and can improve employee satisfaction.
+Buddy Punch is an excellent employee time clock software that allows you to keep track of work hours and can improve employee satisfaction.

 Being transparent about the changes that will take place, their impact, along with future plans, are all part of an efficient and positive satisfaction survey process.